eclipse-theia/theia-website/src/docs/composing_applications.md

 }
 ```

-The following properties are used to consume builtin plugins (bundled extensions):
+The following properties are used to consume built-in plugins (bundled extensions):

 - `theiaPluginsDir`: the relative path to deploy plugins into
-- `theiaPlugins`: the collection of plugins to download (individual plugins or extension-packs) - can point to any valid download URL (ex: Open VSX, Github Releases, etc.)
+- `theiaPlugins`: the collection of plugins to download (individual plugins or extension-packs) - can point to any valid download URL (ex: Open VSX, GitHub Releases, etc.)
 - `theiaPluginsExcludeIds`: the list of plugin `ids` to exclude when resolving extension-packs

 ## Building